preritdas/rottentomatoes-python/README.md

 ## Performance

-`v0.3.0` makes 19x more efficient that the previous release, `v0.2.5`.
+`v0.3.0` makes the `Movie` class 19x more efficient.
 Data attained from scraping Rotten Tomatoes is temporarily cached and used to parse various other attributes.
 To test the performance difference, I used two separate virtual environments, `old` and `venv`. `rottentomatoes-python==0.2.5` was installed on `old`, and `rottentomatoes-python==0.3.0` was installed on `venv`.
 I then ran the same script, shown below, using each environment (Python 3.10.4).

 ```python
 import rottentomatoes as rt